 Whether you decide to start investing, change asset allocation to take more risk for a higher potential return, or stick with your current strategies, for now, you’re making progress toward building wealth for your future.

 You’ll likely have more financial security by managing some level of risk.
 But only you can decide how much risk you’ll take for potentially greater rewards.

 Diversification of your portfolio is key.
-And your risk tolerance may change as you age, deal with certain life situations and get closer to (or eventually) retire.
+Your risk tolerance may change as you age or deal with certain life situations.
+And get closer to–or eventually retire.